PINTO0309/DMHead/README.md

 # DMHead
 Dual model head pose estimation.
 Fusion of SOTA models.
 360° 6D HeadPose detection.
+All pre-processing and post-processing are fused together, allowing end-to-end processing in a single inference.

 ## 1. Summary
 - **`[Front side]`** Wearing a mask mode - 6DRepNet